 You can see some examples of albums that I have created for my portrait clients here or my wedding clients here.
 I love using layouts to group images in a way that tells a story.
 For my personal images, I group my images by theme, event, or even just visual elements such as line, pattern, tone etc. I love showcasing my favourite images large on a page next to small detail shots.
 Images with lot’s of people in them can be blow up large, and placed next to images with less content, smaller on the page.
 Without compromising on aesthetics I can group many images onto a page or over a spread (two pages).
 Some of my books hold hundreds of images, but through using white space within the design, they don’t look cluttered.

 I talk about and show more examples of my photo books on my Instagram stories, click here and navigate to the saved highlights stories at the top of the page under the bio.
-I try and deliver regular content to this platform so push follow to keep up to date.
-I bring examples of books to each of my Hamilton based smartphone and SLR workshops so keep an eye on social media for release dates, or if you would like to book a private workshop or tutorial email firstname.lastname@example.org.
+I also bring examples of books to each of smartphone and SLR workshops so keep an eye on social media for release dates, or if you would like more content like this delivered to your inbox you can get the goods by clicking here.